 - School Health Advisory Councils: Charge and Operational Guidelines

 Assure access to consulting physician or healthcare provider

 A consulting physician can play many roles within a school district.
-This physician can review policies and procedures, prescribe standing medications, and help a school nurse communicate with a student's physician.
-When assuring access to healthcare provider, remember to: (1) educate decision makers about the need, (2) solicit community support, and (3) secure funding.
+This physician can review policies and procedures, prescribe standing orders for bronchodilators, and help a school nurse communicate with a student's physician.
+When assuring access to healthcare provider, remember to: (1) educate decision-makers about the need, (2) solicit community support, and (3) secure funding.